axibase/atsd-use-cases/workshop/timezones.md

 * Day begins at 00:00 which corresponds to midnight, 12:00 is set at the zenith of the sun.
 * Mean solar day is calculated based on a one year solar cycle.
+* The length of the mean solar day is gradually increasing each year.

 ![](./images/tz-13.gif)